Hellenic College Holy Cross Greek Orthodox School of Theology: Accreditation

-Hellenic College has been accredited by the New England Commission of Higher Education (NECHE), and Holy Cross School of Theology has been accredited by the Association of Theological Schools in the United States and Canada (ATS) since 1974.
-Hellenic College Holy Cross is the only accredited Orthodox Christian college, seminary, and graduate school of theology in the Western Hemisphere.
+Since 1974, Hellenic College has been accredited by the New England Commission of Higher Education (NECHE), and Holy Cross School of Theology has been accredited by the Association of Theological Schools in the United States and Canada (ATS).
+Hellenic College Holy Cross is the only accredited Orthodox Christian college, seminary, and graduate school of theology in the United States and the Western Hemisphere.
 Holy Cross is also a member of the Boston Theological Interreligious Consortium.

 Enrollment and faculty

 In the fall of 2023, HCHC had 64 undergraduate students enrolled, and 135 graduate students enrolled.

 At that time, HCHC had 15 full-time faculty and 18 working part-time, with 3 assistants also employed.